 Louise shares some key moments that have shaped the course of this country and her message for those who may be struggling with their mental health at this time.

 Throughout history the LGBTQ+ community has witnessed many changes, both in attitudes and in the laws that discriminated against the community for a long period of time.
-Sadly, the rate of suicide remains high among LGBTQ+ youth, with this group being almost five times as likely to have attempted suicide compared to heterosexual youth (The Trevor Project).
+Sadly, the rate of suicide remains high among LGBTQ+ youth, with this group being more than four times as likely to have attempted suicide compared to heterosexual youth (The Trevor Project).